 He is vengeance.
 He is the night.
 He is the paternal figure of Gotham.
 Batman may be the most revered fictional character ever created.
 The boy Bruce Wayne was made a man through tragedy, using his resources to fulfill the full potential of his body and mind, he has devoted himself to protecting Gotham from the evil that borne the Batman.
 Bruce Wayne has three personalities/identities, with two being a mask.
 There is the playboy-industrialist-philanthropist Bruce Wayne which the public sees, which is an elaborate decoy.
 There’s the Batman which strikes fear into the monsters of Gotham.
 Then there’s the real Bruce Wayne, the one that exists between both worlds.
 The one that only Alfred knows.

 Batman is in many respects is a selfless father figure for Gotham.
-He even has adopted surrogate sons such as Dick Grayson and Jason Todd (the prodigal son), who were orphans also.
+He even has adopted surrogate sons such as Dick Grayson and Jason Todd (the prodigal son), who were also orphans like himself.
 Like many fathers, he provides his family with resources, discipline, and knowledge; even if it’s on the extreme side.
 Bruce was born into wealth but he uses it and his influence to create new technologies to help humanity or invest resources into Gotham so the city his love can grow.
 Then there’s the Batman who uses his body and mind to protect Gotham, like any true father who would do anything to protect his family.

 Like Batman, father’s wear a mask or show different personalities depending who they are in front of.
 A father will show a different personality to his friends, to his coworkers, and a different one to his family.
 When there is tragedy or hardship, he puts on a mask to hide his fears and sorrow so he can lead his family.
 And sometimes these masks or personalities maybe even be used to hide lost dreams or quiet desperation.

 Why does Batman only show his true self to Alfred?
 Alfred represents absolute trust.
-A surrogate father to the young Bruce Wayne, he has never forsaken him and never judged him the lunacy of dressing up as a bat.
-But he understood the pain and the goodness in Bruce Wayne and fostered and guided him as any loved one could.
+A surrogate father to the young Bruce Wayne, he has never forsaken him and never judged him for the lunacy of dressing up as a bat.
+But he understood the pain and the goodness in Bruce Wayne and fostered him as any loved one could.
 In reality, Alfred symbolizes the one person a father can be vulnerable to and doesn’t have to be afraid to show their fears and dreams.
 This person could be a parent, mentor, a best friend or a wife.

 Despite the heroic paternalism Batman displays, he is deeply flawed because he can never truly be honest to another person, besides Alfred.
 If you live a life of wearing a mask, then you will alienate the people you love.
 Dick Grayson, his first son, left Bruce because he was afraid to become like Batman, a man obsessed with vengeance and is afraid to live without his mask.